love2d/love/readme.md

 > CMake 3.15 and earlier doesn't support `--install-prefix`.
 In that case, use `-DCMAKE_INSTALL_PREFIX=` instead.

 ### macOS
-Download or clone [this repository][dependencies-apple] and copy, move, or symlink the `macOS/Frameworks` subfolder into love's `platform/xcode/macosx` folder and the `shared` subfolder into love's `platform/xcode` folder.
+Download/Clone the [love apple dependencies][dependencies-apple] repository.
+Copy, move, or symlink the `macOS/Frameworks` subfolder into love's `platform/xcode/macosx` folder and the `shared` subfolder into love's `platform/xcode` folder.

 Then use the Xcode project found at `platform/xcode/love.xcodeproj` to build the `love-macosx` target.